darebrawley/mip653/_projects/assignmen03.md

 ## Proportional Split Estimation

 Now to refine that method we will use a series of geoprocessing steps in a method called proportional split estimation.
+(For further background on this method, see [Schlossberg 2003](https://drive.google.com/open?id=1w8WPgmdsaRU6lZL6lSN-x58VQB0ub-ii))

 In this method we will obtain an estimate for the population within 1/4 mile of parks, that takes into account the fact that for many census blocks only a portion of the census block intersects with the buffer around each park.

 We do this by computing the proportion of the total area of the block that falls within the study area (in our case the buffer).
 We then multiply this by the total population of the block to obtain an estimate of the population within the study area.